mHernandezFonseca/single-chat-moons/Readme.md

 Use the logout button, on the left, to go out the chat.

 ### Check in the database users with log in and log out
-Open a new tab of your internet explorer and put the next link http://localhost:8085/h2-console/
+Open a new tab of your internet explorer and put the next link: http://localhost:8085/h2-console/
+Click on connect button.
+If you have an error to connect at the database put this on the url database: jdbc:h2:mem:testdb
-Click on connect button, on the area SQL statement typing the query: select * from user;
+Click again on connect button, on the area SQL statement typing the query: select * from user;
 Click on run button to show the records of users that have a login and logout, the data on the table are ID, CREATED_DATE, LOGGER_TYPE and NAME_USER